LiederNet logo

 Ich erwach' und weine bitterlich.

-Ja, ich werde sterben müssen,
+Ja ich werde sterben müssen,

-Eine Andre wirst du küssen,
+Eine andre wirst du küssen,

 Wenn ich bleich und kalt.

-Eh' die Maienlüfte [wehen,]2
+Eh die Maienlüfte [wehen]4,

-Eh' die Drossel singt im Wald:
+Eh die Drossel singt im Wald:

-Willst du [einmal noch mich sehen]3,
+Willst du [mich noch einmal sehen]5,

-[Komm, o komme bald!]4
+[Komm, o komme bald!]6

-• by Hermann von Lingg (1820 - 1905), "Lied", from Gedichte, Stuttgart and Augsburg, first published 1857 [author's text checked 1 time against a primary source]
+• by Hermann von Lingg (1820 - 1905), "Lied", first published 1857

 See other settings of this text.